Looking for the very best beaches in Sanibel & Captiva Island Florida?

-We thought we had seen in all in terms of Florida beaches but as we drove over the Sanibel Causeway we realised Sanibel Island Beaches were different – not only were they situated in a lush, tropical paradise but they had waves, something we had not seen before in Florida!
+We thought we had seen in all in terms of Florida beaches but as we drove over the Sanibel Causeway we realised Sanibel Island Beaches were different – not only were they situated in a lush, tropical paradise but they had waves, something we had not seen before along Florida’s west coast!

 One of the biggest drawcards to Sanibel and Captiva island is that these beaches are considered some of the very best shelling beaches in Florida!

 6 Sanibel Island Public Beaches: The Best Beaches in Sanibel Florida